KitLavis/ArchaeoSardinia/README.md

 It was decided that an agile methodology would be implemented during the development of IS.
 This began with gathering a number of user stories and forming a corresponding epic for each.
 These epics were then broken down in to smaller tasks to achieve each objective.

 Due to the agile nature of the methodology used, as each feature or iteration changed or developed, new ideas would arise and different hurdles would have to be jumped.
-This meant that our methodology remained malleable throughout the process, so not all of the original epics and tasks match perfectly with the end result.
+This meant that our methodology remained malleable throughout the process, so the original epics and tasks may not match perfectly with the end result.

 ### User Stories, Epics and Tasks